ARM-software/arm-trusted-firmware/docs/user-guide.md

 deliverables on Juno][Juno Instructions].

 ### Preparing Trusted Firmware images

-The Juno platform requires a SCP_BL1 and a SCP_BL2 image to boot up.
-The SCP_BL1 image contains the ROM firmware that runs on the SCP (System Control Processor), whereas the SCP_BL2 image contains the SCP Runtime firmware.
-Both images are embedded within the Juno board recovery image, these are the files `bl0.bin` and `bl30.bin`, respectively.
-Please note that these filenames still use the old terminology.

-The SCP_BL2 file must be part of the FIP image.
-Therefore, its path must be supplied using the `SCP_BL2` variable on the command line when building the FIP.
-Please refer to the section "Building the Trusted Firmware".

 After building Trusted Firmware, the files `bl1.bin` and `fip.bin` need copying to the `SOFTWARE/` directory of the Juno SD card.